Niranjan2016/nn-ui/README.md

-# NN-UI Library containing useful components for UI development in Ract.
+# NN-UI Library containing useful components for UI development in React.

 # React Version used
 React Version : 17.0.2